 • To support the outgoing MP as the firm implements its protocols (e.g. glide arrangements, return to fee earning) and they make their choices about the future (e.g. alternative leadership roles, firm exit).

-- Personal influence work with the outgoing MP to support their transition. - Rem Com and Board papers bring sufficient clarity on what is agreed to the relevant bodies in the firm and the broader partnership.
+• Personal influence - work with the outgoing MP to

+• Rem Com and Board papers - bring sufficient clarity on what is agreed to the relevant bodies in the firm

 ABOUT THE AUTHOR